bevyengine/bevy-website/content/learn/book/ecs/resources/_index.md

         .add_plugins(MinimalPlugins)
         .init_resource::<Secret>()
         .insert_resource(InputMode::Recording)
-        .add_system(record_secret.system())
-        .add_system(check_secret.system())
+        .add_system(record_secret)
+        // The system ordering here ensures that we don't spy on the input before it's entered .add_system(check_secret.before(check_secret))
         .run();
 }

 /// Resource to store our secret key
 #[derive(Default)]
 struct Secret {
     // The default value of Option<T> fields is always None
     val: Option<KeyCode>,
 }

-/// Resource to control the interaction mode of our game
+/// Resource that controls the effect of player input
 #[derive(PartialEq, Eq)]
 enum InputMode {
-    /// Stores inputs in the Secret resource Recording,
+    /// Stores input in the Secret resource
+    Recording,
-    /// Compares inputs to the Secret resource Guessing,
+    /// Compares input to the Secret resource Guessing,
 }

 /// Stores the keyboard input in our Secret resource fn record_secret(
+    // We need to use mut + ResMut for input_mode and secret
-    mut input_mode: ResMut<InputMode>,
+    // because we change their values in this system mut input_mode: ResMut<InputMode>,
     mut secret: ResMut<Secret>,
+    // input only needs a Res, since we're only reading the KeyCodes that were pressed
-    mut input: ResMut<Input<KeyCode>>,
+    input: Res<Input<KeyCode>>,
 ) {
     // This system should only do work in the Recording input mode
     // Note that we need to derefence out of the ResMut smart pointer
-   // using * to access the underlying InputMode data
-    if *input_mode == InputMode::Recording {
+    // using * to access the underlying InputMode data if *input_mode == InputMode::Recording {
-        // Only display the text prompt once, when the input_mode changes if input_mode.is_changed() {
+        // Only display the text prompt once, when the InputMode resource changes if input_mode.is_changed() {
             println!("Press a key to store a secret to be guessed by a friend!")
         }

-        // Input is stored in resources too!
+        // Player input is stored in resources too!
         // Here, we only want one key to store as our secret,
         // so we arbitarily grab the first key in case multiple keys are pressed at once let maybe_keycode = input.get_just_pressed().next();

         // maybe_keycode may be None, if no key was pressed
         // We only care about handling the case where a key was pressed,
-        // so we use `if let` to destructure our option if let Some(keycode) = maybe_keycode {
+        // so we use `if let` to destructure the Option<&Keycode> returned by .next() if let Some(keycode) = maybe_keycode {
             // Storing our input in the Secret resource secret.val = Some(*keycode);